 Instructions

 - Pat dry two skinless boneless chicken breasts.
-Trim and cut in half if average size.
-Cut in thirds if huge.
+Trim and cut in half if average size or thirds if large.

-- Prep 13X18 baking sheet pan with a coat of PAM.
-Spread the chicken and veggies over the sheet.
+- Prep a 13X18 baking sheet pan with a coat of PAM.
+Spread the chicken and veggies over the baking sheet.

-- Mix topping of ⅓ cup Italian breadcrumbs and ⅓ cup grated Parmesan (fresh preferred).
+- Optional: Mix the topping of ⅓ cup Italian breadcrumbs and ⅓ cup grated Parmesan (fresh preferred).
 Sprinkle over the chicken and veggies.

 - Give the chicken and vegetables a light spray of PAM to keep them moist.

-- Bake until veggies are golden brown and chicken is 165°—about 35 minutes.
+- Bake until veggies are golden brown, and chicken is 165°—about 35 minutes.
 Your time will vary with the size of the pieces and your oven.
+If the potatoes are not done (tender and over 190°)‚ remove the chicken, tent and bake the potatoes longer.

 Recipe Notes